 - To provide grants for any charitable purposes connected with the making and usage of guns;

 - To provide grants for charitable purposes connected with the City of London or other places in which the Worshipful Company of Gunmakers is situated.

 The British sporting gun industry stands at the intersection of two worlds.
 Its past is in the traditional crafts – intricate woodwork for a hand-finished gun stock, high precision hand-work to fit actions and to regulate barrels, and fine metal engraving for the action.
 Its present is in high-tech.
 Without computer-controlled metalworking machinery, it would be impossible to make parts of the strength and precision required for modern guns, particularly at an affordable price.
 Finding workers that can straddle these worlds is difficult.
 The Trust is focusing, therefore, not only on providing opportunities for newcomers to acquire craft skills, but also on helping experienced craftsmen to learn the requisite technical skills that are increasingly necessary, if British gun making is to compete successfully in the 21st century.

 In 2007 a bursary scheme was established to support members of the gun trade wishing to employ apprentices.
 Typically, each apprentice receives £5,000 per annum for a period of 3 years.
 Our experience is that this level of support overcomes the initial economic obstacles faced by employers wanting to bring new recruits into gun making.
 After all, the apprentice is not at first fully productive, and the employer loses further productivity due to the time devoted to training.
 A small craft workshop can ill afford either.
-To date, nine such bursaries have been awarded and five of the recipients have already completed their apprenticeships.
+To date, nine apprentices have completed their training with sponsorship from the GCCT, and a further five are in progress.
 A trustee is appointed to mentor each apprentice and to monitor his or her progress.

 Other charitable activities